wadetregaskis/NetworkInterfaceInfo/README.md

 This monitoring functionality is in a separate module so that you don't pay the cost of it if you don't need it.

 **Important**:  monitoring for network interface changes relies on Apple's `NWPathMonitor` class.
 Generally that notices changes virtually immediately, but sometimes it is delayed - up to minute(s) later.
 This might be worked around in a future version of this library, but for now at least be aware of that annoying uncertainty and consider taking steps to work around it (e.g. polling `NetworkInterface.all` instead, if you need a clear latency upper bound).

+_Note_: due to a bug or design flaw in Apple's DocC, this second module isn't visible in the HTML version of the documentation.
+Refer to the source code files directly.